-Doctors prescribe hormone therapy to help control signs and symptoms of menopause, such as hot flashes, vaginal dryness and mood disturbances.
-However, hormone therapy isn't appropriate for some women.
+Doctors prescribe hormone therapy to ease menopause symptoms, such as hot flashes, vaginal dryness and mood disturbances.
+But hormone therapy isn't appropriate for some women.

-You shouldn't use hormone therapy for menopause if you have:
+You shouldn't use hormone therapy for menopause symptoms if you have:

 - Heart and blood vessel (cardiovascular) disease

 - Breast cancer

 - Estrogen-dependent cancer or precancer

 - A known risk of developing blood clots, such as deep vein thrombosis or pulmonary embolism